leonardgoeke/AnyMOD.jl/docs/src/parameter_list.md

 </p>

 <p class="norm">
 Applying limits on the sum of variables across different years can be insightful in some case (for example in case of an emission budget from now until 2050).
-But it also is a likely and severe mistake to make if unfamiliar with anyMOD's specific mechanics.
+But it also is a likely and severe mistake to make if unfamiliar with AnyMOD's specific mechanics.
 For this reason defining a limit that sums up variables from different years will cause a warning within the <a href="../error/#Error-handling">reporting file</a>
 </p>
 ```